Why is money important?

 If you and your spouse often have money fights, do what you can to find common ground.
 Have a financial goal that you can move toward together, but also give each other the space to express your individual money values.

 So, how much money is enough?

 Because we live in a world where we rely on money for food and shelter, we will always be in need of having some.
 But, how much is enough?
 And how do you make sure you don’t run out?

 Putting a figure on what’s sufficient for you is a personal choice.
 If you’re satisfied with a simple life and you keep your financial obligations to a minimum, you could live on relatively little.
 But, if you have your heart set on a vacation cabin in the mountains, paying for your kids’ college education, and retiring a millionaire, then you’ll obviously need more.

-Setting financial goals is a smart habit that will tell you how much money you’ll need for the things you want.
-When you create a plan for your money, you have a direction to focus on and the steps you need to take to get there.
+Setting financial long-term and short-term goals is a smart habit that will tell you how much money you’ll need for the things you want.
+When you’re intentional with financial planning, you have a direction to focus on and the steps you need to take to get there.